xkilian/snmp_exporter/generator/README.md

 ## File Format

 `generator.yml` provides a list of modules.
+Each module defines what to collect from a device type.
 The simplest module is just a name and a set of OIDs to walk.

 ```yaml